-Faculty whose appointment is not within one of VCU's academic schools (including the School of the Arts in Qatar) the College of Humanities and Sciences, or VCU Life Sciences should contact Ann Nichols-Casebolt in the Office of Research and Innovation (email@example.com) to discuss submission and review options.
+Faculty whose appointment is not within one of VCU's academic schools, the College of Humanities and Sciences, VCU Life Sciences, or VCUQatar should contact Ann Nichols-Casebolt in the Office of Research and Innovation (email@example.com) to discuss submission and review options.

 Incomplete applications or those submitted after the deadline will not be reviewed.
 Incomplete applications are those from ineligible faculty and applications deviating from the guidelines listed below.

 The number of proposals recommended for funding is dependent upon the Research Fund dollars available each year.

 Unit Level Review: All applications are first submitted to the dean (or his/her designee).
 While each school/college/relevant unit will establish its own review process, every application within the school/college/relevant unit must be reviewed using a common format and scoring criteria.

 - Scholarly merit of the project: 60%